Shola-Ayeotan/content-ops-starter/content/pages/blog/case-study-3.md

 slug: case-study-3
 date: '2023-07-15'
 excerpt: >-
-  This project implemented a statistical model to ascertain loan eligibility for individuals applying for loans.
-Using a comprehensive dataset of over 100,000 loan records, a model was developed to assess diverse factors and determine the likelihood of loan repayment.
+  I implemented a statistical model to ascertain loan eligibility for individuals applying for loans.
+Using a comprehensive dataset of over 100,000 loan records, the model was developed to assess diverse factors and determine the likelihood of loan repayment.
 featuredImage:
   url: /images/Loan.png